Written for Sammi’s Weekend Writing Prompt

 “Oh, come on!
 Summer’s almost over and the kids are so looking forward to a day with us.”

 “And I’m looking forward to seeing my buddies!
-We’ve had this outing planned for a week.
+We’ve had this outing planned for two weeks.
 Helen, must I remind you what hell it is going to the beach with the kids?”

 “Helen, my love, it is horrible!
 We’ve been to the beach with the kids exactly three times.
 Do you know why?
 Because it’s HELL!”